 About Charlotte Ballet

 Led by Artistic Director Hope Muir, Charlotte Ballet is known for its strong dancers and versatile repertoire, ranging from classical ballet like the Nutcracker, to bold, contemporary works.
-The company of 25 professional dancers, who make Charlotte their home, annually present five performance series in Charlotte during a season spanning from October to April.
-During the summer, the dancers and artistic staff serve as Company in Residence at The Chautauqua Institution in Chautauqua, N.Y.
+The company of 28 professional dancers, who make Charlotte their home, annually present five performance series in Charlotte typically spanning from October to April.
+With an international roster of choreographers, Charlotte Ballet is focused on bringing new works to Charlotte and the rest of the world.

 Charlotte Ballet has nationally recognized educational and community programs, including the Reach scholarship dance program.